Symptoms of Overmethylation

 Discover your methyl supply

-You can discover your genetic predisposition for methyl supply levels by uploading your DNA file (Ancestry, 23andMe, MyHeritage) or by ordering a Somaticode DNA kit and getting the results two weeks later.
+You can discover your genetic predisposition for methyl supply levels by taking a Mood Sense test, uploading your DNA file (Ancestry, 23andMe, MyHeritage), or by ordering a Somaticode DNA kit and getting the results two weeks later.
 Start today to take care of your day-to-day and long-term health!

 Wantke F, Götz M, Jarisch R. Histamine-free diet: treatment of choice for histamine-induced food intolerance and supporting treatment for chronic headaches.
 Clin Exp Allergy.
 1993 Dec;23(12):982-5. doi: 10.1111/j.1365-2222.1993.tb00287.x.
 PMID: 10779289.